-It was February 2006.
-Matthew turned blue in the back of my car.
+It was February 2006 when Matthew turned blue in the back of my car.
 Panic stricken we dialled 999.
-After being blue lighted to hospital, little did i know this was the beginning of a rollercoaster ride of extreme stress and worry.
+After being blue lighted to hospital, little did I know this was the beginning of a rollercoaster ride of extreme stress and worry.

 Over time it became apparent that things were desperately wrong and a battle was ahead of us to find out what exactly was wrong with our little blue-eyed boy.
 Matthew’s milestones were slowly slipping away from us.
-What was going on?
+I was wondering what was going on.